matrix-org/matrix-rust-sdk/CONTRIBUTING.md

 (An additional bad example of a bad PR title would be `mynickname/branch name`, that is, just the branch name.)

-Having good commit messages and PR titles help easing the reviews too, scanning the `git log` of the project, and writing the [*This week in Matrix*](https://matrix.org/category/this-week-in-matrix/) updates for the SDK.
+Having good commit messages and PR titles also helps with reviews, scanning the `git log` of the project, and writing the [*This week in Matrix*](https://matrix.org/category/this-week-in-matrix/) updates for the SDK.